SrinidhiB25/Bike-Share-Analytics---Case-Study/README.md

 ## Characters and teams

 ### Cyclistic:
 A bike-share program that features more than 5,800 bicycles and 600 docking stations.
 Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
 The majority of riders opt for traditional bikes; about 8% of riders use the assistive options.
 Cyclistic users are more likely to ride for leisure, but about 30% use the bikes to commute to work each day.

 ### LilyMoreno:
 The director of marketing and manager.
 Moreno is responsible for the development of campaigns and initiatives to promote the bike-share program.
 These may include email, social media, and other channels.

-## 1.Ask
+## 1. Ask

 ### Scenario:
 The marketing team at Cyclistic, a bike-share company located in Chicago, has the task of devising marketing strategies making casual bike riders to annual members However, in order to achieve this goal, the analyst team must gain a clearer understanding of the differences between annual members and casual riders and can drive the business decision by analyzing the historical data of the bike riders to drive insights.

 ### Stakeholders: